 Similarly, when my Mum decided to sew big floor pillows for us to sit on, she let me choose the fabric.
-This time I chose a striped rainbow cotton.
-The slightly smaller reproduction is made from a remnant of the original fabric, which twenty something years later became a miniature version of the original form.
+This time I chose striped rainbow cotton.
+The slightly smaller reproduction is made from a remnant of the original fabric, which twenty-something years later became a miniature version of the original form.

 When I was two years old, my Mum let me choose the fabric for our new curtains.
 After looking through the fabric store, I settled on a bright floral print.
 These curtains remained in the house until it was demolished.
 Experiences like this encouraged my creativity and were one of the ways I began to use textiles as a medium of expression.

 Each curtain has been hand-painted, using techniques that I have developed in my collage work.
 I had often thought of how to paint the curtains as a child, the hand-painted look of the fabric part of my attraction.
 Actually recreating them, acknowledging their influence on my life and aesthetic, felt like I had come full circle.